hunterloftis/newton/readme.md

 function renderFn(time, simulator) {}
 ```

-- simulateFn: optional callback for simulation logic
+- simulateFn: callback for simulation logic; optional
-- renderFn: optional callback for drawing the scene
+- renderFn: callback for drawing the scene; optional
-- simulationFps: optional number of frames per second for the fixed time step. defaults to 60.
+- simulationFps: number of frames per second for the fixed time step; optional, defaults to 60

 #### Newton.Renderer